yewstack/yew/docs/concepts/components/properties.md

 The following attributes allow you to give your props initial values which will be used unless they're set to another value.

 :::tip
-Attributes aren't visible in Rustdoc documentation.
+Attributes aren't visible in Rustdoc generated documentation.
 The docstrings of your properties should mention whether a prop is optional and if it has a special default value.
 :::